chandan5362/Automatic-Number-plate-Detection---ANPR/README.md

 ---

-If you like the project ans you want to use it for your own purpose, feel free to use it.
-In case you want to extend this project then  create a PR and then we will take care it from there.
+If you like the project and you want to use it for your own purpose, feel free to use it.
+In case you want to extend this project then  create a PR. we will take care it from there.

 **Couple of things to get you started.**